Can-Fite BioPharma Ltd. (CANF) CEO Pnina Fishman on Q1 2020 Results - Earnings Call Transcript

 Pnina Fishman

 We are now in the last stage of getting into the data.
 It seems that we came up with a good data till now.
 If there will be more?
-So again, I am saying, we will be sharing.
+So again, I am saying, we will share it.
 And actually summarizing all the data is a very good guidance for us in how to go forward and design the next study protocol.
 And we will be very happy to share these as well.

 Operator